I wanted a craft and drawing table for my two kids. The table would also store all of their materials.

 1. Introduce the new craft table to the kids

-Optional 1: You can make a bigger table with larger VIKA AMON table top (L: 48 3/8′) on top of a complete TROFAST frame.
+Option 1: You can make a bigger table with a larger VIKA AMON table top (L: 48 3/8′) on top of a complete TROFAST frame.

-Optional 2: You can put LEGO base plates on the table and use it as a LEGO workstation as well.
-I am thinking about adding this feature on by gluing baseplates on a thin plywood I got from IKEA as-is dept and fixing it to the table top with hinges, but I think it will be too much.
+Option 2: You can put LEGO base plates on the table and use the table as a LEGO workstation as well.
+I am thinking about adding this feature by gluing LEGO baseplates on a thin plywood I got from IKEA as-is dept and fixing it to the table top with hinges, but I think it will be too much.
 Maybe I’ll just make it and keep it separate/portable.

 See more of the children’s craft table.